im-open/ghas-enablement/README.md

 ### Step One

 The first step is collecting the repositories you would like to run this script on.
+You have four options as mentioned above:

+- Option 1 is automated and finds all repositories in all organizations
-You have three options as mentioned above.
-Option 1 is automated and finds all the repositories within an organisation you have admin access to.
-Option 2 is automated and finds all the repositories within an organisation based on the language you specify.
-Or, Option 3, which is a manual entry of the repositories you would like to run this script on.
+- Option 2 is automated and finds all the repositories within an organization you have admin access to.
+- Option 3 is automated and finds all the repositories within an organization based on the language you specify.
+- Option 4, which is a manual entry of the repositories you would like to run this script on.
 See more information below.

-**OPTION 1** (Preferred)
+#### **OPTION 1** (How We Are Running it)

+This options supports enabling GHAS in batches.
+New code, which has been written in python, has been written to handle this.
+A new property in the `.env` file has been created called `BATCH_ORGS`.
+This is a comma-separated list of github organization names (no spaces should exist in between commas).
+This option will asynchronously lookup orgs, repos and their languages, and whether they already have the code scanning workflow this tool creates.

+> Note: In order to save API calls results are saved in `repo-results/YYYY-MM-DD` directory.

+How to Run the batching functionality to create `repos.json` files:

+1. Set `REPOS_PER_BATCH` value in `.env` file.
+1. Run the debug configuration `Python: Main` and select option 3 `REPOS_BATCHER` by typing `3` and pressing `ENTER`
+   - The batched repos.json files are saved to `repo-results/YYYY-MM-DD/batches`
+1. Run `Python: Main` again but this time select selection option 2 `PREPARE_BATCH` by typing `2` and pressing `ENTER`
+   - Enter the batch number that will be run by typing the number and pressing `ENTER`.
+1. Run what is in [Step Two](#step-two)
+1. Run this over and over again until all batches have been run.

+#### **OPTION 2**

 ```bash
 yarn run getRepos // In the `.env` set the `LANGUAGE_TO_CHECK=` to the language.
 E.G `python`, `javascript`, `go`, `hcl`, `powershell`, etc.